Key takeaways:

 Since 2007, researchers have performed many genome-wide association studies.
 By pooling together the results of these large studies, experts are able to tell whether gene differences actually lead to asthma or if the relationship is only due to chance.

-A study from 2022 examined a large group of people from different backgrounds.
-It showed that asthma genes may be linked to the risk of developing other conditions like COPD (chronic obstructive pulmonary disease) and hay fever (allergic rhinitis).
+Asthma genes may be linked to the risk of developing other conditions like chronic obstructive pulmonary disease (COPD) and hay fever (allergic rhinitis).

 We know now that it takes more than just genes to develop asthma.
 Being exposed to certain things in the environment likely triggers asthma in people who already have genes linked to asthma.